Co-Director, Center on the Future of War

 Professor of Practice, School of Politics and Global Studies

 Daniel Rothenberg is Professor of Practice, School of Politics and Global Studies at ASU and a Senior Fellow at New America.
 Previously, he was the founding executive director of the Center for Law and Global Affairs at the Sandra Day O’Connor College of Law, Managing Director of International Projects at the International Human Rights Law Institute at DePaul University College of Law, Senior Fellow at the Orville H. Schell, Jr. Center for International Human Rights at Yale Law School, Assistant Professor in the Department of Anthropology at the University of Michigan, and a Fellow in the Michigan Society of Fellows.
 Rothenberg has designed and managed rule of law and human rights projects in Afghanistan, Iraq, Central Africa and throughout Latin America, including programs to train human rights NGOs, aid indigenous peoples in using international legal remedies, support gender justice, and collect and analyze thousands of first-person narratives from victims of atrocities.
-He books include With These Hands, Memory of Silence: The Guatemalan Truth Commission Report (Palgrave), Drone Wars: Transforming Conflict, Law, and Policy.
+His books include With These Hands (University of California Press), Memory of Silence: The Guatemalan Truth Commission Report (Palgrave), Drone Wars: Transforming Conflict, Law, and Policy (Cambridge University Press).